 On Nov.
-25, 2020, the Corporation closed its 49 per cent equity investment in the Skookumchuck wind project ("Skookumchuck") with Southern Power Company, a subsidiary of Southern Company.
+25, 2020, the Company closed its 49 per cent equity investment in the Skookumchuck wind project with the Southern Power Company.
 Skookumchuck is a 137 MW wind project located in Lewis and Thurston counties, Washington consisting of 38 Vestas V136 wind turbines.
 Skookumchuck began commercial operation on Nov.
-7, 2020 and has a 20-year power purchase agreement (PPA) with Puget Sound Energy.
-The economic interest in this facility is being sold to TransAlta Renewables in the first half of 2021.
+7, 2020, and has a 20-year PPA with Puget Sound Energy.
+The economic interest in this facility was sold to TransAlta Renewables on April 1, 2021.